unbill/unbill-ionic/README.md

 This is a full fledge mobile app built with [Ionic 2](http://ionicframework.com/docs/v2/) that demonstrates how to integrate the [Unbill API](https://unbill.co/docs) into your own app.

+## Live Demo

+To view a live demo of the app, [tap here](https://unbill.github.io/unbill-ionic/www/) on any mobile browser.
+Take a look at the [known issues](#known-issues) section for current Angular 2 bugs.

 ## Getting Started

 1. Clone the repo.